asyncapi/website/pages/blog/february-2021-at-asyncapi.md

 ## Other features

-- Thanks to the support of [Daniel CHU](https://www.linkedin.com/in/daniel-chu-dc/) that joined us during last Hacktoberfest now the JavaScript parser also validates the examples of server variables.
-For more details, check [1.4](https://github.com/asyncapi/parser-js/releases/tag/v1.4.0) release.
+- Thanks to the support of [Daniel CHU](https://www.linkedin.com/in/daniel-chu-dc/) —who joined us during last Hacktoberfest— now the JavaScript parser also validates the examples of server variables.
+For more details, check out the [1.4](https://github.com/asyncapi/parser-js/releases/tag/v1.4.0) release.
 - Once again, thanks to [Ludovic Dussart](https://twitter.com/ldussart) from Ineat Lab, we have additional features, these time in HTML and Markdown template.
 Thanks to the new **version** parameter, you can overwrite the version of the application specified in the AsyncAPI file under **info.version**.
-Useful in CI/CD when your service version is not maintained in the #AsyncAPI file but pom.xml or package.json
+Useful in CI/CD when your service version is not maintained in the AsyncAPI file but pom.xml or package.json
 - Thanks to [Mike Ralphson](https://twitter.com/PermittedSoc), we have a new **frontMatter** parameter in the Markdown template.
-It lets you specify an external file with a custom front-matter that should be included in generated Markdown during generation.
+It lets you specify an external file with a custom front-matter that should be included in the resulting Markdown during generation.
 Very useful for static site generators' users.

   ```bash
   # 1. Get AsyncAPI Generator